Rapid (at-Home) Tests • How the Tests Work • Where to Get a Rapid Test • Types of Rapid Tests • Rapid Test Results

 Rapid tests are not used for asymptomatic screening because they do not reliably detect infections in people who do not have cold or flu-like symptoms.

-Remember: Seek medical care if you feel you need it, whether you test positive or negative
+Remember: Seek medical care if you feel you need it, whether you test positive or negative.

 Rapid tests for at-home use are going to people who live or work in settings with a higher risk of COVID-19 infection and transmission.
 These include long-term care facilities, health-care workers, and rural, remote and Indigenous communities where access to health care is limited.

 The FNHA is distributing three brands of rapid COVID-19 tests initially: Lucira, BTNX and Artron.
 Each kit comes with written instructions.
+Video demos and instructions are also available from FNHA, BCCDC and the manufacturers:

 Regional Health Authorities and other organizations that serve First Nations people may be distributing different brands of test kits.